The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 With this in mind, the answer to ‘Does WHM have severe MP issues?’ becomes twofold.

-**In progression or non optimal scenarios**, where the expectation is that the WHM will use Afflatus spells for healing, WHM MP is completely fine.
+**In progression or non-optimal scenarios**, where the expectation is that the WHM will use Afflatus spells for healing, WHM MP is completely fine.
 You will need to take extra piety for progression as usual, but the same applies to most other healers.
 Thin Air’s value as an MP sustain tool also rises significantly as it’ll likely be used to cover a hefty Raise cost or a Cure III, and the MP cost of your general damage rotation is mostly compensated for by a combination of Assize and Lily usage.

 **In optimization scenarios**, WHM MP begins to suffer as you will do two things when moving towards optimization: a) shed piety on your gear as much as possible, and b) reduce all GCD healing, including Afflatus spells.
 Optimizing your healing to only involve oGCDs significantly worsens WHM’s MP sustain as you now have to spend more time casting MP costing spells.
 This essentially means that WHM often cannot shed as much piety as the other healers for optimization without inflicting severe, sometimes unrealistic, killtime restrictions to not run out of MP.